-Donald and Melania Trump Hold Hands, Barron Towers In Height – But Buzz Is On Work Ethics?
+Donald And Melania Trump Hold Hands, Barron Towers In Height — But Buzz Is On Work Ethics?

 — FGTNews (@OfficialFGTNews) November 20, 2018

 The president was even timed, as the Daily Mail reports Donald Trump spent five hours at his private golf club.
-When the first family touched down in Florida people lined up behind the barricades to see the president, first lady, and Barron as they walked by.
+When the first family touched down in Florida, people lined up behind the barricades to see the president, first lady, and Barron as they walked by.

 Even the signs conveyed a mix of supporters and critics waiting to catch the eye of the president and his entourage.
 Trump walked along that barricade shaking people’s hands, posing for selfies with supporters, and autographing pictures of himself for those who asked.